 El Campo de los Sonorenses

-El Campo de los Sonorenses as described by William Perkins in his journal on the Spring of 18491.
+El Campo de los Sonorenses as described by William Perkins on the Spring of 18491.

 When I arrived, the camp was in its glory appearance, with a population of some five thousand people Sonora is situated in a valley, surrounded by lofty mountains, about five miles from the snowy range of the Sierra Nevada, whose glittering mantle shines brilliant and cold in the rays of the settling sun.